 12. Use less: I’ve found in my family that the more I cook- the more they eat…even if they aren’t hungry!
 I’d much rather my family eat a second serving of salad or corn than another helping of fried chicken so I cook less.
 I cook just enough for one serving of meat for each family member.
 If they are still hungry after finishing that serving, they eat seconds of something a bit healthier.
 If I do cook extras before I call them in to eat, I put the extra up for another meal.
 If a dish calls for a pound of hamburger (like spaghetti or other dish where the meat is a side note) I simply use less.

 13. Get outside your comfort zone.
 Look at stores outside your normal routine: A while ago, a store I never shop at had ground beef on sale for 99¢/lb.
 While I didn’t want to buy it at that store, I was able to price match their sales flyer at Walmart and get over 30 pounds at that price!
-Be sure to check out my personal favorite company- Zaycon Foods!
+(Walmart has since stopped price matching at most stores) Be sure to check out my personal favorite company- Zaycon Foods!